ibanFR/Theatrical-Players-Refactoring-Kata/java/README.md

     - Extract method `appleSauce` from `print` method.
     - Inline variable `totalAmount` in `print` method.
     - Rename method `appleSauce` to `totalAmount`.
+13. Splitting the Phases of Calculation and Formatting
+    - Extract method `renderPlainText` from `print` method.

 ## Instructions